marjon-call/SmartSecRiddles/write_ups/3_IKnowYulNeverHackThis.md

                 // loop through the variables that need to be rewritten for { let i := nextMemoryLocation } lt(i, newMsize) { i := add(i, 0x20) } {
-                    // get the current variables value from meory currVal := mload(i)
+                    // get the current variables value from memory currVal := mload(i)
                     // store the previous variable in this location mstore(i, prevVal)